Determining Whole Grain-rich Products in the CACFP

 To be considered a WGR product in the CACFP, a product must meet one of the following criteria:

 1. The product is included in the list of Whole Grain or Whole Grain Cereals on any state agency’s Women, Infants, and Children (WIC) Authorized Food List Shopping Guide.
-See the USDA Food and Nutrition Service (FNS) Contacts web page for links to all state agencies’ WIC shopping lists.
+The California Department of Public Health WIC web page includes links to the California WIC Authorized Food List Shopping Guide.
+Access the USDA FNS Contacts for links to all state agencies’ WIC shopping lists.

 2. The product is a bread or pasta labeled whole wheat with one of the following exact product names that conform to the Food and Drug Administration (FDA) standard of identity statements for whole wheat on the label.